Condo insurance vs. homeowners insurance: What’s the difference?

 Dwelling coverage

-This provides coverage for the structure of your house or condo unit.
-Your dwelling coverage limit should be based on the property’s replacement cost.
+Your policy’s dwelling coverage limit should be based on the cost to rebuild your property from the ground up — also known as its replacement cost.
 A property’s square footage, number of rooms, and interior fixtures (cabinets, countertops, etc) all contribute to its replacement cost.

-When you own a condo or co-op, the dwelling coverage limit in your personal condo or co-op insurance policy should be based on what your association’s master policy does or doesn’t already cover.
+However, when you own a condo or co-op, your dwelling coverage limit should be based on what your condo association’s master policy does or doesn’t already cover.

 Understand what your condo association’s policy covers